sezanzeb/input-remapper/readme/usage.md

 # Usage

-To open the UI to modify the mappings, look into your applications menu and search for 'Input Remapper'.
+Look into your applications menu and search for **Input Remapper** to open the UI.
 You should be prompted for your sudo password as special permissions are needed to read events from `/dev/input/` files.
 You can also start it via `input-remapper-gtk`.

+First, select your device (like your keyboard) on the first page, then create a new preset on the second page, and add a mapping.
+Then you can already edit your inputs, as shown in the screenshots below.

 <p align="center">
   <img src="usage_1.png"/>
   <img src="usage_2.png"/>
 </p>

-First, select your device (like your keyboard) on the first page, then create a new preset on the second page, and add a mapping.
-Then you can already edit your inputs, as shown in the screenshots.

-In the text input field, type the key to which you would like to map this key.
+In the text input field, type the key to which you would like to map this input.
 More information about the possible mappings can be found in [examples.md](./examples.md) and [below](#key-names).
 You can also write your macro into the text input field.
 If you hit enter, it will switch to a multiline-editor with line-numbers.

 Changes are saved automatically.
 Press the "Apply" button to activate (inject) the mapping you created.

 If you later want to modify the Input of your mapping you need to use the "Stop" button, so that the application can read your original input.